 - ¼ teaspoon Salt

 - ½ cup Heavy Cream

 - Vanilla ice cream or whipped cream for serving

-- Place in the middle rack of the oven and roast until soft but still firm, 20 minutes.
+- Place 12 of the nectarine halves in the prepared dish, cut side down in one layer, then place on the middle rack of the oven.
+Roast until soft but still firm, about 20 minutes.